A large sample theory for infinitesimal gradient boosting

 with initialization at the constant function

-Importantly, the training error $t\mapsto \P_n[L(y,\hat F_t^n(x))]$ is non-increasing, which is a natural property resulting from the fact that gradient boosting is meant to minimize the training error.
-Also, the mean residual $\P_n[\pderiv{z}L(y,\hat F_t^n(x))]\equiv 0$ is identically zero, which follows from the line search approximation in the definition of gradient trees.
+Importantly, we have shown in \citet[Proposition~4.7]{DD21} that the training error $t\mapsto \P_n[L(y,\hat F_t^n(x))]$ is non-increasing (which is a natural property resulting from the fact that gradient boosting is meant to minimize the training error) and that the mean residual $\P_n[\pderiv{z}L(y,\hat F_t^n(x))]\equiv 0$ is identically zero (which follows from the line search approximation in the definition of gradient trees).

 In order to consider random samples and measurability issues, it is useful to work on a complete and separable function space rather than on the non-separable space~$\mathbb{B}$.
 The path $(\hat F_t^n)_{t\geq 0}$ a priori defined in $\mathbb{B}$ remains in a function space with strong regularity properties.
 For $q\in [1,+\infty]$, let $\mathbb{W}^q$ denote the space of functions $F:[0,1]^p\to \mathbb{R}$ of the form